 “I also assumed that you and Adam would be excited about meeting with the judge to finalize the adoption, so I recommend that you have Adam excused from school for the entire day for the hearing and after so you can celebrate.
 If Adam would like to have Brian come to the adoption hearing, let me know, and I’ll arrange to have him excused from school, too.

 “Any questions?”
 Jared smiled and sat looking at me.

 “How did you accomplish all of this?
 And so fast and so soon?”

 “Brian and I knew that you and Adam want to complete the adoption forthwith, so I talked to the judge, and he said you should go ahead as soon as possible.”

-Jared’s use of that term made me laugh, and I asked him, “And what does ‘forthwith’ mean?”
+Jared’s use of a term that sounded very legalistic made me laugh, and I asked him, “And what does ‘forthwith’ mean?”

 “Without any delay,” he replied, then he continued.

-“I found out that the system is speeding up adoptions of preteens and teens.
+“I found out that the CDSS system is speeding up adoptions of preteens and teens.
 Juvenile court and CDSS have a surplus of suitable preteen and teen candidates for adoption.
-One of the reasons is because the public is more interested in babies and young children.
+One of the reasons is because the public is more interested in newborns, infants, and young children.
 In some cases, when the adoption is straightforward, like yours and Adam, they are eager to have the process completed quickly.
-They hope this speedup will double finalized preteen and teen adoptions next year.
+They hope this speedup will double finalized preteen and teen adoptions through next year.”